The 20 Best Marfan Syndrome Doctors Near Me in District of Columbia, US

 English

-Salim Aziz is a Thoracic Surgeon in Washington, Washington, D.c..
+Salim Aziz is a Thoracic Surgeon practicing medicine in Washington, Washington, D.c..
 Dr. Aziz is rated as an Experienced provider by MediFind in the treatment of Marfan Syndrome.
-His top areas of expertise are Aortic Dissection, Cystic Medial Necrosis of Aorta, Thoracic Aortic Aneurysm, Thrombectomy, and Heart Bypass Surgery.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Aortic Dissection, Cystic Medial Necrosis of Aorta, Thoracic Aortic Aneurysm, Thrombectomy, and Heart Bypass Surgery.

 What is the definition of Marfan Syndrome?